operator-framework/operator-sdk/doc/helm/user-guide.md

 to a Helm chart's defaults, which are defined in the Helm chart's `values.yaml` file.

-Overriding these defaults is a simple as setting the desired values in the CR spec.
+Overriding these defaults is as simple as setting the desired values in the CR spec.
 Let's use the number of replicas as an example.

 First, inspecting `helm-charts/nginx/values.yaml`, we see that the chart has a